-As businesses continue to adopt artificial intelligence technologies to support more processes within their operations, many are seeing tangible benefits, including material gains.
+As businesses continue to deploy artificial intelligence technologies within their operations, they are starting to reap tangible benefits, including material gains.

-"CIOs need to see where AI can help functions do more with less time and less resources, so they can [enhance] the experience for employees and users alike," said Beena Ammanath, AI managing director with Deloitte Consulting LLP.
+"CIOs need to see where AI can help functions do more with less time and less resources, so they can [enhance] the experience for employees and users alike," said Beena Ammanath, executive director of Deloitte AI Institute.

-- New capabilities and business model expansion.
-Executives can use AI for business model expansion, said Chris Brahm, a partner and director with Bain & Company, and leader of the firm's global Advanced Analytics practice.
+Executives can use AI for business model expansion, said Chris Brahm, senior partner at Bain & Company, and leader of the firm's global Advanced Analytics practice.

 "As you deploy data and analytics into the enterprise, it opens up new opportunities for businesses to participate in different areas," he explained.

-For example, autonomous vehicle companies, with the reams of data they're collecting, could identify new revenue streams related to insurance, while an insurance company could use AI on its vast data stores to get into fleet management.
+For example, autonomous vehicle companies, with the reams of data they're collecting, could identify new revenue streams related to insurance, while an insurance company could apply AI ton its vast data stores to get into fleet management.

 Delivering a positive customer experience has become the price of doing business, said Seth Earley, author of The AI-Powered Enterprise and CEO of Earley Information Science.